Market research glossary

 Pricing research

-Research geared towards determining how the demand for a product or service will change according to its price point, i.e. the the price elasticity of demand for the product or service.
+Research geared towards determining how the demand for a product or service will change according to its price point, i.e. the price elasticity of demand for the product or service.

 Primary research

-Research conducted directly with subjects of a study (as opposed to Secondary Research which involves the collation of pre-existing sources of data).
+Research conducted directly with subjects of a study (as opposed to Secondary research which involves the collation of pre-existing sources of data).
 The term is a catch-all, referring to both qualitative and quantitative approaches including focus groups, surveys, field tests and observation.

 Product positioning research